top of page

 • Don’t make any major decisions during the first year.

-Remember grieving is different for everyone and everyone will grieve for different lengths of time.
+Remember, grieving is different for everyone, and everyone will grieve for different lengths of time.
 No person grieves the same.
 You will now have to live a “new normal” and allow yourself to heal in your own way.

 bottom of page